-Participants with a confirmed relapse P. vivax infection will receive anti-malarial treatment to treat blood-stage malaria infection with either Malarone or Riamet.
+Participants with a confirmed relapse P. vivax infection will receive anti-malarial treatment to treat bloodstage malaria infection with either Riamet or Malarone.
 They will not receive additional Primaquine.

-Malarone will be the first line anti-malarial for relapse P. vivax infection.
-If a participant is unable to take Malarone, Riamet will be used an alternative.
-Contraindications to Malarone or Riamet treatment will be reviewed prior to administration.
+Riamet will be the first line anti-malarial for relapse P. vivax infection.
+If a participant is unable to take Riamet, Malarone will be used an alternative.
+Contraindications to Riamet or Malarone treatment will be reviewed prior to administration.

-Further details regarding Malarone and Riamet treatment are outlined in Section 9.16.
+Further details regarding Riamet and Malarone treatment are outlined in Section 9.16.
 Participants will be provided with supportive medication (paracetamol and anti-emetic) as required as outlined in Section 9.16.